-The CSC office is physically located on the Lubbock Campus in room 2C200 and is also available by phone and web cam upon request.
-Contact the CSC at soncareer@ttuhsc.edu or 1-800-493-3954 with questions or suggestions or visit http://www.ttuhsc.edu/son/career/.
+The SON Career Services office is physically located on the Lubbock Campus in room 2C200 and is also available by phone and web cam upon request.
+Contact the SON Career Services at soncareer@ttuhsc.edu or 1-800-493-3954 with questions or suggestions or visit https://student.ttuhsc.edu/nursing/career/.